spectrum-art/multiplayer-infinite-craft/README.md

 # Multiplayer Infinite Craft

-A multiplayer version of Infinite Craft built with TypeScript, Astro, React, and Freestyle.
+A multiplayer version of Infinite Craft built with TypeScript, Astro, React, and **[Freestyle](https://freestyle.sh)**.

+> [!NOTE]
+> Want to deploy your own version?
+Jump [here](#deployment).

 ## About

 This project is a multiplayer adaptation of the popular Infinite Craft game, allowing players to collaboratively discover new elements in shared rooms.
-It demonstrates full-stack TypeScript development using Freestyle for seamless cloud integration.
+It demonstrates full-stack TypeScript development using **[Freestyle](https://freestyle.sh)** for seamless cloud integration.

 ![client-game-craft-noun](https://github.com/kevgug/multiplayer-infinite-craft/assets/37193648/bd752979-d914-427e-8c35-08c9ff105a60)

 ## Play Now

-You can play the finished game at [https://infinitecraft.freestyle.dev](https://infinitecraft.freestyle.dev).
+You can play the finished game at [https://infinitecraft.freestyle.dev](https://infinitecraft.freestyle.dev) or [deploy](#deployment) your own version.

 Create a room and invite friends to play together!

 ## Features